 Below are some videos that we filmed and posted on our YouTube channel for this guide to sealing a bath.

 Sealing Baths With Large Gaps

 If you need to seal a bath with large gaps, there are extra steps that’ll be required for it to be completely waterproof.
-The large gaps are mostly due to a poor installation or an uneven wall but you can still seal large gaps with a few extra steps.
+The large gaps are mostly due to poor installation or an uneven wall, but you can still seal large gaps with a few extra steps.

 If possible, reinstalling the bathtub closer to the wall is the best solution to the problem.
-However, this isn’t always possible and it can also be a time-consuming and costly task.
-Therefore, you have the choice of either filling the gap with a bonding material and adhesive or using flexible caulking strips.
+However, this isn’t always possible, and it can also be a time-consuming and costly task.
+Therefore, you can either fill the gap with a bonding material and adhesive or use flexible caulking strips.

-Hopefully our guide on how to seal a bath has given you the confidence to give it a go yourself.
+Hopefully, our guide on how to seal a bath has given you the confidence to give it a go yourself.
 Unless you have to deal with sealing a bath with large gaps, it really is a straightforward task that only requires basic tools.
-However, if you feel that you need further help or information, feel free to get in touch and we will try to provide assistance where possible.
+However, if you feel that you need further help or information, feel free to get in touch, and we will try to assist where possible.